coryaent/agassi/README.md

 By taking advantage of Docker Swarm's built-in state management, Agassi is able to run entirely in memory without the use of generative templates.
 Domain and virtual host are used interchangably in the code.

 # TODO
-[ ] handle case where two services have the same vhost/domain
+- [ ] handle case where two services have the same vhost/domain
+- [ ] fix the issue where the maintenance is removing

 ## Configuration